Computer Science Curriculum Intent

 How students are assessed

 Students are assessed in three units.
-They will complete 2 written exams each worth 40% of the overall qualification and a controlled assessment worth the remaining 20%.
+They will complete 2 written exams each worth 50% of the overall qualification.

 Homework is set once every week to consolidate the learning that occurs in the classroom and provides an opportunity for students to develop their independent skills.